jamescooke/blog/content/1708-aaa-extract-arrange.rst

 * During my work I often build permission systems that manage access to resources such as files, accounts, projects, etc, based on the connection between Users and those resources.
-The example test below is from one of these projects.
+The example test below is from one of those projects.
 I often use Simpsons and Futurama characters in tests because I think it makes it easier to visualise the test conditions when characters are used that other programmers may be familiar with already.